NAME

 - Setting this variable to “

-” causes /boot/modules.local to be included after modules_path directories list and passed to kernel for kldload(8). - module_path
+YES” causes /boot/modules.local to be included after modules_path directories list and passed to kernel for kldload(8). - module_path

 - Sets the list of directories which will be searched for modules named in a

-command or implicitly required by a dependency.
-The default value for this variable is “;modules
+loadcommand or implicitly required by a dependency.
+The default value for this variable is “;modules”, which first searches the current working directory and then modules. - num_ide_disks

 - Sets the number of IDE disks as a workaround for some problems in finding the root disk at boot.
 This has been deprecated in favor of root_disk_unit.